8 Project Management Trends in 2025 – Where Are We Headed?

 In this context, successful strategic capacity planning requires an enterprise-wide resource overview and good skills management.
 Finding and training appropriate resources is essential, as is their even more dynamic assignment to strategically valued projects.

 In portfolio management, the PMO should work more towards the abort of weaker projects in the future.
-A purposeful project abort will free staff members on time for projects with a higher priority.
+A purposeful project termination will free staff members on time for projects with a higher priority.

 The term “fail cheap” is not new, yet it is particularly important in this context.
 It makes sense to recognize failure early and take appropriate action before the damage becomes even greater.
 This supports the cultural change needed in the future towards successful project failure.